 ~ David Harsanyi

-While there have been too many cases of racist cops killing black men, the rallying cry for Black Lives Matter being Michael Brown makes its assertions ludicrous.
-The inability of this organization to differentiate between Michael Brown attacking a police officer and being shot, and Walter Scott being shot six times in the back over a traffic violation, has cost them all creditability in the eyes of mainstream America.
+While there have been too many cases of racist cops killing black men but the rallying cry for Black Lives Matter being Michael Brown makes its assertions difficult to take seriously.
+The inability of this organization to differentiate between Michael Brown attacking a police officer and being shot, and Walter Scott being shot six times in the back over a traffic violation, has massively undermined their creditability.
 Unfortunately, the creditability of the movement doesn’t seem to matter these days.
 Whether it’s Occupy Wall Street, Black Lives Matter, Transgender rights, ISIS, or student debt, the common rallying cry to which today’s youth is attracted is not opportunity but oppression.

 ISIS ideology stems from Bin Laden’s original claims of the victimhood of all Muslims who’s “riches were being stolen” by “the West”.
 Hitler used this same “victimhood” argument to rally an entire nation to kill more than 6,000,000 Jews.
 Cambodia, Rwanda, and Bosnia are more recent well-known examples of mass murder in the name of ending persecution and oppression.
 When we look at genocides, mass violence, and terrorism, it has consistently been fueled by claims of oppression, coupled with unrealistic expectations and the identification of a scapegoat.